 - And other cool stuff

-A few notes before we dive in: If you still haven’t mastered ranking for your city + keyword, you’ll want to tackle that before diving into trying to rank for additional city areas around your business location.
+A few notes before we get to it: If you still haven’t mastered ranking for your city + keyword, you’ll want to tackle that before trying to rank for additional city areas around your business location.
 The strategies shared here are a little on the advanced local SEO side.
-There are many local SEO strategies that can help you gain traction in surrounding areas, but in this post we’re only diving deep into one: creating local SEO city pages.
+Many local SEO strategies can help you gain traction in surrounding areas, but in this post, we’re only diving deep into one: creating local SEO city pages.

 Woo hoo.
 Alright… Let’s dive in.